Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 - on 3: do a back drop while angling your body leftwards or a [brush] backwards
 - on 5: do a [right side-check] side-check or a [clockwise sweep]

-## Rhythm

-Not really WCS related, but ...

-I have been told contradictory information about Rumba and Waltz:

-- Rumba and Waltz have a box step, but the Rumba rhythm is slow, quick, quick, while the Waltz rhythm is even because all steps are the same speed
-- Rumba and Waltz have the same rhythm: slow, quick, quick

 ## Rock-and-go (RAG)

 A rock-and-go (RAG) combines the last two steps of a pattern with the first two